 Imagine a company using the Text Analytics API to monitor tweets that mention the company’s name.

 By running each tweet through the various APIs, the company would easily be able to create a repository of whether the general public’s sentiment was positive or negative.
 They would also be able to pull out phrases in the tweets to get context around why people are mentioning them.
 A word cloud could be built with those terms.
-It would be an easy matter to determine the langauge people are tweeting in, again building context.
-And finally, with named entity recognition, the company could build up a repository of other things they are mentioned with.
-Such as the tweets always mention the company with another company or holiday.
+It would be an easy matter to determine the language people are tweeting in, again building context.
+And finally, with named entity recognition, the company could build up a repository of other things they are mentioned along with.
+Such as if tweets always mention the company with another company or holiday.

 The Translator Text API of Cognitive Services allows your app to translate one language into another in near real-time.

 This API is also capable of transliterating text.
 Transliterating means displaying inputted text in different alphabets.

 And, of course, it can detect which language a passed-in phrase is written in.
 This way, you do not have to use the Text Analytics API’s language detection feature if that’s all you need to do.

 The Translator Text API works in over 60 different languages.
 It can be used to translate text in a near real-time fashion.

 It also is used for transliterating words from one alphabet to another, to help with display purposes.
 It can identify the language of an incoming phrase and it provides a means to look up words in a bilingual dictionary.
 This way your app can present your users with alternate translations and usage examples or a word.

 Think back to the example used for the QnA Maker where the company created a bot that allowed anyone to enter natural language questions about setting up a product and the bot would return relevant sections from the instruction manual.